Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We need to do better…

-And that’s exactly what we’re here to do.
+And that’s precisely what we’re here to do.

-In a world where our children are essentially swimming in COVID and becoming adorable little vectors for spread, we should be reaching for a higher level of protection whenever possible…
+In a world where our children are essentially swimming in COVID and becoming adorable little vectors for spread, we should reach for a higher level of protection whenever possible…

-And while they might be little, the COVID spread created by our kids is not.
+And while they might be minor, the COVID spread created by our kids is not.

-The purpose of this article is to provide supplementary information for a call to action demanding the FDA expand access to Novavax’s COVID vaccine for pediatric use.
+This article provides supplementary information for a call to action demanding the FDA expand access to Novavax’s COVID vaccine for pediatric use.

 The harsh reality is that children are a primary source of COVID transmission in our households, with many adult infections starting at home.
 This is happening because we have done almost nothing to limit the spread of airborne pathogens in our schools.